Hood Fire Suppression System & Hood Suppression for Restaurants

 When the sensors detect a fire, the nozzles above the stove, fryer, etc., will discharge the fire suppression agent.
 This will quickly starve the fire of oxygen.
 At the same time, the system will immediately trip the gas line and electrical connections.
 This will further starve the fire of fuel and help prevent the spread of fire throughout the facility.

-We invite you to contact Performance Systems Integration at (503) 641-2222 for more about the hood fire suppression systems services we offer in Oregon and Southwest Washington.
+We invite you to contact Performance Systems Integration at (503) 641-2222 for more about the hood fire suppression systems services we offer in Oregon, Washington, and the Bay Area.